 - They create a pretty effect in your soap

-- Can be added directly to your soap 1 teaspoon per lb or 450g of soap
+- Can be added directly to your soap 1 teaspoon/lb of soap

 - Finely ground, brown colour